Can You Do Oil Painting On Wood? Off course you can!

-The first is birch wood, which is commonly used in canvas production.
+The first is birch wood. we commonly use it in canvas production.
 Birch is porous, which is why we don’t want to use oil paint on it right away.
 To prevent the solvent in oil paint from seeping in and rotting the wood, apply two coats of gesso.

 The next wood is maple, which is a beautiful, stiff, and strong wood.
-It’s commonly used to add decorative accents to furniture and other architectural features of your home, so if you can get a whole panel of maple wood, it’ll be the finest thing you’ve ever oil painted on.
+We commonly use it to add decorative accents to furniture and other architectural features of your home, so if you can get a whole panel of maple wood, it’ll be the finest thing you’ve ever oil painted on.

 You can get any of them from a variety of online retailers.
-They’ll be totally untreated when you get them, so have plenty of gesso, linseed oil, or your turpentine/tung oil mix on hand.
+You’ll find them totally untreated when you get them, so have plenty of gesso, linseed oil, or your turpentine/tung oil mix on hand.

 If these are too expensive, you may substitute other forms of timber.
 Both plywood and hardboard work well, but they can need a second coat of your chosen dying agent.
 Without costing a lot of money, you can normally get bits that are at least 34” thick.

 Plywood, rather than any other kind of wood, needs more drying and sealing.
-Since it is squeezed during the manufacturing process, there are also plenty of crevices for moisture to enter.
+The squeezing during the manufacturing process allows plenty of crevices for moisture to enter.